Elizabeth ‘Lizzie’ English

 Why did you choose to work in dementia?

-My interest in the neurobiology sparked from going to the Cambridge Science Festival in 2016; listening to lectures about the brain I became fascinated by its power and complexity, most of which we are still yet to understand.
+My interest in neuroscience sparked from going to the Cambridge Science Festival in 2016; listening to lectures about the brain I became fascinated by its complexity and how much we are still yet to understand.
 My nanna suffered with dementia for several years, whilst I was in secondary school and sixth form.
-Seeing the suffering she and my family had to go through encouraged me to understand how dementia arises and whether we can develop more effective treatments.
-With dementia being England’s leading cause of death, and cases continually rising, this is a huge motivator behind my research and my enthusiasm in encouraging others to investigate dementia too.
+This encouraged me to understand how dementia arises and whether we can develop more effective treatments.
+With dementia being England’s leading cause of death, and cases continually rising, this was a huge motivator behind my research.

 What single piece of advice would you give to an early career researcher?

-Push yourself out of your comfort zone and talk to people!
-Whether that’s asking to meet with scientists who inspire you, striking up new mentorships or collaborations, introducing yourself to new people at academic conferences, or talking to the public about your scientific research.
-It might feel uncomfortable initially, but putting yourself out there and reaching out to others will form connections that can benefit you and your scientific development in so many ways.
+Push yourself out of your comfort zone and talk to new people.
+Whether that’s asking to meet with people who inspire you, introducing yourself at academic conferences, talking to the public about your research, or trying a new extracurricular.
+It might feel uncomfortable at first, but putting yourself out there and reaching out to others will form connections that can benefit you in so many ways.

 What book are you reading right now?
 Would you recommend it?